mvolkmann/blog/src/prolog.md

 The name is a contraction of "programming in logic".
 Prolog has many uses including artificial intelligence, abstract problem solving, symbolic equation solving, and more.
-A core feature is search with backtracking, also referred to as "unification".
+A core feature is pattern matching search with backtracking, also referred to as "unification".

 Prolog first appeared in 1972.
 It was designed by three computer scientists, Alain Colmerauer (France), Phillipe Roussel (France), and